Now inviting applications for 2017-2018 academic year

-The program is open to Harvard Ph.D. students throughout the social sciences who may apply at the end of their G-1 or G-2 year (1st or 2nd year) of doctoral study .
-Those selected as doctoral fellows begin the proseminar sequence and other program activities in the following September.
+The program is open to Harvard Ph.D. students throughout the social sciences who may apply at the end of their G-1 or G-2 year (1st or 2nd year) of doctoral study.
+Those selected as doctoral fellows begin the proseminar sequence and other program activities in the upcoming academic year.

 Eligibility and instructions

 Harvard Ph.D. students may apply at the end of their G-1 or G-2 year of graduate study for entry into the program in the upcoming academic year.
-That is, students who will be G-2s or G-3s in September 2016 are eligible to apply in spring 2016.
+That is, students who will be G-2s or G-3s in September 2017 are eligible to apply.

 The Multidisciplinary Program in Inequality & Social Policy is designed for Harvard Ph.D. students in the social sciences, including African and African American Studies, Economics, Education, Government, Health Policy, Political Economy and Government, Psychology, Public Policy, Sociology, and Social Policy.
 The curriculum focuses primarily on research from the disciplines of economics, political science, sociology, and social policy.
 Students with an appropriate social science background from these or other Harvard doctoral programs are eligible to apply.